Alex Baranowski is a composer, arranger & alumni of Paul McCartney’s LIPA.

 Recently these have included The Cripple of Inishmaan in the West End and Broadway (Michael Grandage, staring Daniel Radcliffe), Macbeth in the West End (Jamie Lloyd, staring James McAvoy), and at the National Theatre, Frankenstein (Danny Boyle, as music associate with Underworld, nominated 2012 Olivier for Best Sound Design), Earthquakes in London (Rupert Goold) and Hamlet (Nicholas Hytner).
 Both Hamlet and Frankenstein were broadcast live to cinemas for NT Live.

 Currently Alex is composing the music for Kes opening at Sheffield Crucible; a dance theatre adaptation of the popular book by Barry Hines made famous by Ken Loach’s film.
 Directed and choreographed by Jonathan Watkins, the show opens in March 2014.
+He is also working on The Last Days of Troy opening at Manchester Royal Exchange Theatre in May 2014.

 In February 2014 Alex was nominated for “Best Original Composition” at the Music + Sound Awards for his work on the worldwide Lurpak television commercial “Weave Your Magic” produced by Wieden + Kennedy.